SYSU-Workflow-Administrator/DeepScaler/README.md

 ### Setup Kubernetes Cluster
 A running Kubernetes cluster is required before deploying DeepScaler.
 The following instructions are tested with Kubernetes v1.23.4, Docker 20.10.12.
 For set-up instructions, refer to [this](setUp-k8s.md).

+## Deploy DeepScaler
+Clone the repository to the same location on every node.
+### Requirements
++   Python 3.6
++   matplotlib == 3.5.2
++   numpy == 1.21.5
++   pandas == 1.4.4
++   torch == 1.13.1
+Prerequisite: ```pip3 install -r requirements.txt```

+### Setup Prometheus
+Prometheus is an open-source monitoring and alerting toolkit used for collecting and storing metrics from various systems.
+For detailed installation steps, please refer to [this](https://prometheus.io/docs/introduction/first_steps/).

+### Setup Grafana
+Grafana is a popular open-source platform for visualizing and analyzing metrics from various data sources.
+For detailed installation steps, please refer to [this](https://grafana.com/docs/grafana/latest/getting-started/build-first-dashboard/).

+### Setup Istio
+Istio is an open-source service mesh platform that enhances the management and security of microservices in a distributed application.
+After having a cluster running a supported version of Kubernetes, installing Istio is needed.
+Follow [these steps](https://istio.io/latest/docs/setup/getting-started/) to get started with Istio:

 ## Benchmarks
 ### Bookinfo